KaizaM/KaizaM/README.md

 - Hi!
 I'm Kai.
 I am currently working as a Senior Logistics Data Analyst at The Home Depot.
-- Experience in Excel, VBA, Python, SQL, and Tableau from the Data Science and Analytics Bootcamp program at Georgia Tech.
+- Experience in Python, SQL, Tableau, Excel, and VBA.
-- Curiosity in creating new functions and automating methods to analyze data.
+- Curiosity in automation tasks.
 Enjoys implementing different knowledge groups and concepts into one project.
 - Thank you!